garethjohnsdesign/earnstudios.com/index.md

 title: Home
 position: 0
 image: "/assets/img/og-image.png"
 header: We’re an innovation studio that builds brands customers love and participate in growing.
-sub-header: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequa
+sub-header: The secret to brand love is customer participation.
+It’s not about selling products, but the desire to be part of something.
+We earn brand love by inventing products; experiences and content people want to share on our client’s behalf.
+sign-off: Together, anything is possible.
 selected-text: Some recent work we're really proud of
 has-call-to-action: true
-call-to-action: Find out more about us or tell us about you
+call-to-action: If you’d like to get in touch
 call-to-action-email: hello@earnstudios.com
 has-clients: true
 pagination: